 PRTG suite includes classic network devices such as servers, routers, switches, and firewalls, but also virtual environments, applications, storage systems, databases, etc.

-Database monitoring can monitor Oracle 10.2 or later, MySQL server 5.0 or later, Microsoft SQL Server 2005 or later, and PostgreSQL 7 or later to find out the bottleneck that attenuating the overall performance.
+Database monitoring can monitor Oracle 10.2 or later, MySQL server 5.0 or later, Microsoft SQL Server 2005 or later, and PostgreSQL 7 or later to find out the bottleneck that attenuates the overall performance.
 Apart from these popular databases, the admin can use their ADO SQL v2 sensor to monitor any data source available via OLE DB or ODBC.
 For example, to monitor some database solution which is not supported by regular sensors of PRTG implemented on the cloud.

-Key features of PTRG Network monitor:
+Key features of the PTRG Network monitor: